skaeneman/SharePoint-2013-Build-Scripts/Visio_Services/README.md

- **Note: In order to make SCOM (SCCM) 2010/2012 work this service app must be called "Visio Services Service Application"**
+ **Note: In order to make SCOM (SCCM) 2010/2012 connection work this service app must be called "Visio Services Service Application"**

  **RUN THE SECURE STORE SCRIPT BEFORE THIS SCRIPT**